FAQ for Newsrooms

 Yes, absolutely, though we don’t allow more than three in your newsroom per service year.
 You have to make the case that you’ll use the RFA corps members well and that you can provide the financial match.
 Current host newsrooms that want more corps members have to be in good standing with our program (they’ve completed required surveys, etc.).

-Corps members range from right out of college/grad school, to five to seven years of journalistic experience.
+Corps members range from right out of college/grad school, to eight or more years of journalistic experience.
 The average age of current corps members is 27.
 We try hard to match the news organization and the beat with a corps member whose experience and skills will allow them to succeed from Day One.

 We are clear with the donors who support Report for America as a national organization that their support will not affect coverage.
 And beyond that firewall, there’s a practical safeguard: the reporters are employees of the newsrooms, not Report for America.
-Editorial decisions are made by local editors, two steps removed from donors.
-As for donors to the local newsroom, we ask our partners to approach that in the same spirit that newspapers (mostly) did with advertisers: making it clear that the support doesn’t buy coverage.
-Our newsroom partners embrace that same ethos that we do.
+Editorial decisions are made by local editors, at least two steps removed from donors.
+As for donors to the local newsroom, we ask our partners to approach that in the same spirit that newsrooms do with advertisers/underwriters: making it clear that the support doesn’t buy coverage.
+Our newsroom partners embrace the same ethos that we do.

 No. We have placed talented photographers and TV and radio reporters in local newsrooms.
 But all of them have to write well and clearly.

 No. You know your community far better than we do.
 We leave it to the host organizations to decide what is most needed in the community.
-So that could be a general assignment reporter in a particular county or neighborhood that’s been neglected.
-Or it might be a beat reporter on a particular topic.
+It might be a beat reporter on a particular topic.
+Or it could be a general assignment reporter in a particular county or neighborhood that’s been neglected.

 They are employees of the local news organization.
 They get your benefits, operate under your standards, under your libel insurance policy, and are edited and managed by you.

 We ask each corps member to make a commitment of two years to the host newsroom and the program.
-We also offer a third year for interested newsrooms and corps members; we’ll pay 20 percent of the salary, no cap.
+We also offer a third year for interested newsrooms and corps members; we’ll pay 20 percent of the salary up to $25,000 or $30,000, depending on their experience level.

 No, they’re not.
 We’re aware that advocacy journalism organizations can do great work.
 But our goal is to promote straight up, nitty-gritty local reporting.